Start Kestra using a single Docker container.

-Make sure that Docker is running.
-Then, you can start Kestra in a single command using Docker (if you run it on Windows, make sure to use WSL):
+Once you have Docker running, you can start Kestra in a single command (if you're running on Windows, make sure to use WSL):

 bash